magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 essentially the coarse earth and water elements, which it absorbs and purifies, and these are transformed into something far sweeter and purer than before.
-In the same way, the practice of sīla, samādhi and paññā – in other words – has coarse beginnings, but, as a result of training and refining the mind through meditation and reflection, it becomes increasingly subtle.
+In the same way, the practice of sīla, samādhi and paññā – in other words *magga* – has coarse beginnings, but, as a result of training and refining the mind through meditation and reflection, it becomes increasingly subtle.

 As the mind gradually becomes more refined, the practice of mindfulness becomes more focused, being concentrated on a more and more narrow area.